compactcode/static_sync/README.md

   css: 31536000
 ```

-Which will cache all javscript and css files for 31536000 seconds (one year).

 ### Compression

 By default uploaded files are not compressed.

-You can configure your text files to be uploaded using gzip compression in your `.static` file:
+You can gzip all non binary content by updating your `.static` file:

 ```
 gzip: true